 Or maybe you’ve found the Stopwatch class and been happy with its superior time precision?

-What does a programmer in such a case?
-Writes his own tools!
+What does a programmer do in such a case?
+Write his own tools!
 That’s how BenchmarkNET appeared.
-Using BenchmarkNET you can write the same thing as above only much shorter and with a better timing precision :
+Using BenchmarkNET, you can write the same thing as the above, only much shorter and with a better timing precision:

 var result = Benchmark.Sequentially(() => DoSomething(), 1000);